psychopy/psychopy-eyetracker-tobii/docs_src/index.rst

 Welcome to psychopy-eyetracker-tobii's documentation!
 =======================================================

-The `psychopy-eyetracker-tobii` plugin is designed to show you how to make a plugin.
+The `psychopy-eyetracker-tobii` plugin adds Tobii to the supported eyetracker devices in ioHub..

 .. toctree::
    :maxdepth: 1